Asabeneh/30-Days-Of-JavaScript/04_Day_Conditionals/04_day_conditionals.md

 ## Conditionals

-Conditional statements are used for  make decisions based on different conditions.
+Conditional statements are used to make decisions based on different conditions.
-By default , statements in JavaScript script executed sequentially from top to bottom.
-If the processing logic require so, the sequential flow of execution can be altered in two ways:
+By default, statements in JavaScript's scripts are executed sequentially from top to bottom.
+If the processing logic requires so, the sequential flow of execution can be altered in two ways:

-- Conditional execution: a block of one or more statements will be executed if a certain expression is true
+- Conditional execution: a block of one or more statements will be executed if a certain expression is true.
 - Repetitive execution: a block of one or more statements will be repetitively executed as long as a certain expression is true.
 In this section, we will cover _if_, _else_ , _else if_ statements.
-The comparison and logical operators we learned in the previous sections will be useful in here.
+The comparison and logical operators we learned in the previous sections will be useful here.

 Conditions can be implementing using the following ways: